 When artwork is selected we will contact you for approval, tell you about the agency, and handle all the communication and paperwork needed to donate the art.
 After your approval, it usually takes three to six weeks for the agency to receive its paperwork, contact you, and pick up the art.

 How will the art be stored and transported?

 We ask you to store the art at your home.
 The recipient agency will call you to schedule a convenient time to pick up the art.
 When they arrive, they will ask you to a) sign the Deed of Gift and Agreement (which is the transfer of ownership), b) give you a copy, and c) bring the art back to their agency.

 What if I cannot store my donated art?

 We have limited storage space at our office and ask donors to provide quality images and artwork information of marketable work for approval.
 Donors are responsible for delivery or cost of shipping to our Boston office.
 We accept no more than 10 works at a time, space permitting.
-Ready to hang works may be no larger than 18″x24″ and unframed works no larger than 36″x48″.
+Framed and ready to hang works may be no larger than 18″x24″.
 Upon approval, you will be asked to sign a Storage Waiver.